darthwalsh/bin/apps/Art of the Problem - AI.md

 - [ ] Notes
 ## [From Bacteria to Humans (Evolution of Learning)](https://www.youtube.com/watch?v=yLAwDEfzqRw)
 - [ ] Notes

+Evolution of learning is fascinating, talking through different ways that early learning hard codes knowledge into DNA, but now we as individuals can learn during our lives
 ## [How AI Learns (Backpropagation 101)](https://www.youtube.com/watch?v=r1U6fenGTrU)
 - [ ] Notes

+Talked about the first first neural networks, really interesting comparison to [CGP Grey: How AI *Really* Learns](https://youtu.be/wvWpdrfoEv0?si=az0uD5X6Ssc9i9b8&t=56) wall of dial adjustment bot.
+Making the switch from binary output to floating point output meant that you could wiggle the dials and see how the output wiggles.
+I think this is talking using derivatives: the differential?

 ## [How AI Learns Concepts](https://www.youtube.com/watch?v=e5xKayCBOeU)
 - [ ] Notes

+- in 2D, linear neuron splits the space into two based on some line
+- can have multiple neurons with other splits, which divide up the region with many slices Then the next region of neurons as an easy job just picking which regions it wants
+- doesn't account for Non-Linear neurons
+	- [ ] i thought that combinations of linear was lacking an essential piece that you need a different activation function for...?
+	- [ ] Maybe try to find that video that built up an explanation/motivation of non-linear functions, and how the "if x < 0 then y=0; else y = x" function was a "universal function approximator"

 ## [ChatGPT: 30 Year History - How AI Learned to Talk](https://www.youtube.com/watch?v=OFS90-FX6pg)
 - [ ] Notes
 ## [How Intelligence Evolved - The Role of Simulation](https://www.youtube.com/watch?v=5EcQ1IcEMFQ)